Categories

 Entries must be submitted via the Doug Wright Awards online portal.
 A form is required for each entry.

-Three hard copies of each book to be considered must be sent to the above address, along with a note clearly stating the category of entry and the creator’s name(s).
-In the event of small run or high-priced books, one copy of each will be accepted, provided a PDF is available.
+Three hard copies of each book to be considered should be sent to the above address, along with a note clearly stating the category of entry and the creator’s name(s).
+In the event of small run or high-priced books, two, one, or zero copies will be accepted, provided a PDF is available.
+Hard copies obviously are not required for books published exclusively on digital platforms.

 Please include a list of notable publications with entry.
 This may include self-published, micro-press, and major press publications.